Pro: How to View and Edit a Transcript

 Clicking on the time stamp for a line in the transcript editor will bring the playback of the video back to that exact point in the video.

-When you've finished editing your transcript, save the changes to your new draft by clicking "save" at the bottom right of the screen.
+When you've finished editing your transcript, save the changes to your new draft by clicking "Save" at the bottom right of the screen.

 If you would like to have those changes reflected in the closed captioning of the video, click the blue "publish" button.
 If you do not want to save your changes, click cancel.